 - Paint PVC pipes to minimize UV sunlight breakdown.

-This is usually the most visible component of a rainwater harvesting system.
-This is where rainwater harvested is channeled and stored for subsequent use.
-Its main use is the safety of water collected.
+This is where the collected rainwater is stored for subsequent use.
 Some things to consider include:

 - It is important to make sure that the observation port is inaccessible to anyone to prevent accidents and unfortunate incidents.

 - Also, it is important to carefully select the material for your storage tank.
-Some ideal storage tanks include concrete, enclosed metal, and monolithic-pour concrete tanks.
-Others include fiberglass, plastic (polypropylene and polyethylene) and wooden tanks.
+Ideal storage tanks include are either enclosed metal or polyethylene plastic to reduce mold growth.